wint3rmuted/Playlists-Cheatsheets/OSCPFLOW/File-Upload/file-upload-master.md

 And at last Uploading a shell to some random websites for fun is not really cool so don’t ever try untill unless you have the permission to test.
 ```

-**How the bypass was possible?**

-1. Create a malicious file with an extension that is accepted by the application.
-2. Upload that file and click on send.
-3. Capture the request in any proxy tool, edit the file extension to the malicious extension that you want.
-In some cases, you might need to change the content type of a file.
-4. Forward the request to the server.

 **Test PDF upload functionality.**
 - [https://github.com/jonaslejon/malicious-pdf](https://github.com/jonaslejon/malicious-pdf)